Quelklef/lilt/docs/tutorial.rst

 - Code (a string)
 - List (a list of Nodes)
-- Node (an object with named properties that map to other AST nodes)
+- Node (an object with properties that are other AST nodes)

 Note that "node" and "Node" are subtly different here, since a "node" may be Code, a List, or a Node.
 All Nodes are nodes; some nodes are Nodes.